 - Locate the peace lily on the other side of the room from indoor heating.
 As long as the peace lily is not directly in the path of a forced air current or next to a radiator, then the peace lily should be able to recover.
 High temperatures at night, (when the peace lily prefers cooler temperatures) should be avoided, however possible.

 - Avoid placing the peace lily too near a window, where the leaves or flowers can be in contact with the cold glass.
-Windows feel much colder then the rest of the room and can cause localized brown areas on the peace lily leaves if they are touching the glass.
+Windows feel much colder than the rest of the room and can cause localized brown areas on the peace lily leaves if they are touching the glass.

 - Avoid draughty areas such as near open doors or windows as a blast of cool air can harm the peace lily.